mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 .. image:: ../_static/create_vector_data/010.png
    :align: center

-Start digitizing by clicking on a point somewhere along the edge of the field.
+* Start digitizing by clicking on a point somewhere along the edge of the field.
-Place more points by clicking further along the edge, until the shape you're drawing completely covers the field.
-To place your last point, *right-click* where you want it to be.
+* Place more points by clicking further along the edge, until the shape you're drawing completely covers the field.
+* To place your last point, *right-click* where you want it to be.
 This will finalize the feature and show you the :guilabel:`Attributes` dialog.
-Fill in the values as below:
+* Fill in the values as below:

 .. image:: ../_static/create_vector_data/013.png
    :align: center

-Click :guilabel:`OK` and you've created a new feature!
+* Click :guilabel:`OK` and you've created a new feature!

 Remember, if you've made a mistake while digitizing a feature, you can always edit it after you're done creating it.
 If you've made a mistake, continue digitizing until you're done creating the feature as above.
+Then:

-Then select the feature with the :guilabel:`Select Single Feature` tool:
+* Select the feature with the :guilabel:`Select Single Feature` tool:

 .. image:: ../_static/create_vector_data/012.png
    :align: center

+You can use:

-You can use the :guilabel:`Move Feature(s)` tool to move the entire feature, the :guilabel:`Node Tool` to move only one point where you may have misclicked, or :guilabel:`Delete Selected` to get rid of the feature entirely so you can try again.
-Remember that you can undo any mistakes you make at this stage via the :menuselection:`Edit --> Undo` menu item or the :kbd:`ctrl + z` keyboard shortcut.
+* the :guilabel:`Move Feature(s)` tool to move the entire feature,
+* the :guilabel:`Node Tool` to move only one point where you may have misclicked,
+* :guilabel:`Delete Selected` to get rid of the feature entirely so you can try again, and
+* the :menuselection:`Edit --> Undo` menu item or the :kbd:`ctrl + z` keyboard
+  shortcut to undo mistakes.

 |basic| |TY|
 -------------------------------------------------------------------------------

-Digitize the school itself and the upper field.
+* Digitize the school itself and the upper field.
 Use this image to assist you:

 .. image:: ../_static/create_vector_data/014.png
    :align: center